 Finding your classroom management style is a process that involves understanding your teaching style, assessing your classroom needs, and implementing effective strategies to meet the needs of your students.
 By creating a positive and engaging learning environment, you can support student success and foster a love of learning in your classroom.
 Happy teaching!

 No matter your teaching or classroom management style, having engaging activities for your students is a surefire way to help motivate them and get them to buy into your teaching style.
 Kodable is a free game for K-5 students to learn the basics of computer science with self-paced lessons and helpful hints to keep students learning.
-Used by in more than 50% of US elementary schools, Kodable is great addition for every classroom style.
+Our latest product, Kodable Creator, event features a bilingual coding tutor to help you really connect with all your students, regardless of their skill level.
+Used by in more than 50% of US elementary schools, Kodable is great addition for every classroom style!

 Create your own Kodable account today to bring this programming game into your classroom.